PRIVATE LABEL PRODUCTS INFORMATION

 Will I receive the same product that I see in the picture?

 Private Label Products are shown with generic labels to highlight the benefits and ingredients.
-You will not receive these products.
-You must provide your own custom labels.
+You can request to change the ingredients or keep the same.

 What is the MOQ (minimum order quantity) for custom formulations?